-There will be spam within your results and for the most part, you can just ignore it.
-If it is overtaking your website results there may be bigger issues that need to be resolved.
+There may be spam within your results, and for the most part, you can ignore it.
+If it overtakes your website results, more significant issues may need to be resolved.

 If you need help with your Google Analytics, Social Media or Google Advertising, contact Kelly @ My Sassy Business.

 Make sure to subscribe to receive blogs like this direct to your inbox.